romankurnovskii/romankurnovskii.github.io/content/posts/vps-docker-subdomains-setup/index.en.md

 Server needs to "understand" the initial subdomain and where to forward.

-For this use reverse proxy:
+For this use reverse proxy

+`nginx.conf`:

 ```
 worker_processes 1;